sayeedHossain191/echoChamber-client/README.md

 Assignment-Category-0002

-Website Name- Med Express
+Website Name- Echo Chamber

+Admin Details: (Log in to Google)

+Admin email: jasonbordy45@gmail.com

-Features:
+Features: fakeemailinfo02

 1. Includes a search functionality so users can quickly locate specific topic or posts.
 2. Allow users to create profiles and add posts as they want.